What Is Shadow Work?: How Your Shadow Self Can Free You To Live Authentically

 More resources for shadow work

-Journal Prompts for Shadow Work: Do You Judge Yourself?
+Journal Prompts for Shadow Work: What Do Your Pet Peeves Say About You?